BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- SSDT-HPET.aml		- IRQ patching.
 Created with SDDTTimes, via OC Guide.
 	- SSDT-HDEF.aml		- for Realtek ALC262 audio injection (Imported from bilbo's DSDT patch)
 	- SSDT-IMEI.aml		- for IMEI (imported from bilbo's DSDT patch)
-	- SDDT-OTHERS.aml	- Misc items placed in here: "SMBus" fix via OC Guide.
+	- SSDT-OTHERS.aml	- Misc items placed in here: "SMBus" fix via OC Guide.
 	- SSDT-UIAC-ALL.aml	- USB2 port mapping for HP ZX20's (from bilbo's guide)

 	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management.
 Replace this file with one that matches your CPU model (I have included a few models below).
 You need to create a new one if your CPU is different. bilbo's guide also has good coverage on this topic, including special instructions for 26X3 & 26X7 CPU variants.